 Dr. Denisa Gándara

 Dr. Meredith Richards

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Montgomery, Kate, "Strategic Use of Innovation in High Research Universities: Mission-Driven or Mission Drift?
 A Comparative Review of the Top 100 International Universities Recognized for Innovation" (2021).
-Department of Education Policy and Leadership Theses and Dissertations.
+Education Policy and Leadership Theses and Dissertations.
 9.